airixly/gitosis-new-project/README.md

 Gitosis-new-project
 --------------------
-A shell script for gitosis to generate a new git repository.
+A utility for gitosis to create a new git repository.

 Get gitosis on <https://github.com/res0nat0r/gitosis>

 ##Usage